bridgewire/hodor_picontroller/README.md

 * `setup.py` - installation script for `hodor_controller` and `hodor_slackbot`
 * `unit_test_suite.py` - test script for `hodor_controller` and `hodor_slackbot`

-*NOTE*: Description of the RFID reader and supporting hardware is TBD

 For information on the Raspberry Pi software, including the `hodor_watcher` program in `hodor_controller` and the `hodor_slacker` program in